PROFILE

 interactions with the private sector are at

-1997, the government initiated efforts to
+government initiated efforts to attract

-attract significant private sector involvement
+significant private sector involvement through

-through cooperative efforts with the Corporate
+cooperative efforts with the Corporate Council

-Council on Africa visit and numerous ministerial
+on Africa visit and numerous ministerial

 efforts.
 In 1998, the government privatized